nolanlawson/react-wheel-jank-demo/README.md

 | Inner div scrolls smoothly | ❌ | ❌ | ❌ |
 | Body scrolls smoothly |  ✔ | ❌ | ✔ |

+Build this app
+---

+There are 3 branches: `v1`, `v2`, and `v3`, containing three different versions of the app:

+1. No wheel events
+2. React `onWheel` event on inner div
+3. Vanilla DOM `onwheel` event on inner div

+Then to build the whole thing into the `docs/` folder, do:

+    npm run build-all

+Then to run a live demo and fiddle around with it, do:

+    npm start

 Original `create-react-app` documentation follows
 ----